How Much Does It Cost to Fit a Bath?

 Shower

-Unless you have opted for a shower bath, you will not have the luxury of choosing whether you want to take a nice relaxing bath or a quick shower.
+Unless you have opted for a walk in bath, you will not have the luxury of choosing whether you want to take a nice relaxing bath or a quick shower.
 However, you can always install a shower after your bath has been installed.

 The average cost of installing a shower ranges from £207 to £1,600, which will depend on the model you select.